 USING OUR BODIES TO STAY WARM

 Our programs continue rain or shine, however, there are certain circumstances that will cause us to cancel class.
 If Portland Public Schools cancels, we cancel as well.
 If Portland Public Schools has a two-hour delay, plan to come to class unless you hear differently.
-High winds (sustained winds of 25 mph or more) bring ALL of the PP&R Land Stewardship staff out of the forests - and this applies to Environmental Education too.
-In the case of a class cancellation, our Program Coordinator will communicate by email, text, and/or phone to ensure everyone gets the message.
+High winds (sustained winds of 25 mph or more) bring ALL natural area staff out of our parks, and this includes Environmental Education.
 Any cancelled class will be refunded as a credit on the Portland Parks Account.

 HOW TO PREPARE YOUR CHILD FOR WET AND/OR COLD WEATHER

 - Plan ahead.
 Check the forecast the night before!

 - The ideal outfit for warmth = a couple warm wool, polyester, or acrylic layers under a good rain shell.

 - Wear rain boots with warm, wool or synthetic socks.

 - Wear rain pants if you have them.

 - Wear hats and mittens until May!
 (You'd be surprised how much difference this makes for a happy kid.)